mspranger/data-objects/README.md

 OR

 Spranger, M. (2008).
 World models for grounded language games.
-German diplom thesis, Humboldt-Universität zu Berlin.
+(Diplom) Master Thesis, Humboldt-Universität zu Berlin.

+This data has been used (among others) in the following publications

+Bleys, J., Loetzsch, M., Spranger, M., and Steels, L. (2009).
+The Grounded Color Naming Game.
+In Proceedings of the 18th IEEE International Symposium on Robot and Human Interactive Communication (Ro-man 2009).

+Spranger, M. and Beuls, K. (2016).
+Referential uncertainty and word learning in high-dimensional, continuous meaning spaces.
+In Hafner, V. and Pitti, A., editors, Development and Learning and Epigenetic Robotics (ICDL-Epirob), 2016 Joint IEEE International Conferences on, 2016.
+IEEE.

 LICENSE
 -------